umeshtharukaofficial/Web-Security-Scanner-Qwik-Start/Web Security Scanner Qwik Start.md

 ### Congratulations! 🎉

-## You have successfully completed the lab on
+## You have successfully completed the lab on Web Security Scanner: Qwik Start